X

 |---|---|---|

-Compared to omeprazole, pantoprazole has considerably fewer interactions, because it inhibits the liver enzyme CYP2C19 less strongly.
-This makes pantoprazole the preferred choice for patients on polypharmacy.
-Check all combinations with the interaction check.
+Pantoprazole has considerably fewer interactions compared with omeprazole, because it inhibits the liver enzyme CYP2C19 more weakly.
+This makes pantoprazole the preferred choice in patients with polypharmacy.
+Check all combinations in the interaction check.

 | Substance / medication | Interaction | Recommendation |